-Kohlmieir performed a Mendelian randomization to test the effect of latitude (a proxy for vitamin D) on rates of African American Covid-19 deaths in the 22 reporting states with more than 15 African American deaths as of 16 April 2020, finding a strong relationship (r=0.427).204 A correlational analysis found that excess mortality rates were significantly higher (r=0.435, p=0.02) in states with higher latitudes.204 The highest excess mortality rates were all in states near or above 40° N, where UVB intensity in winter and spring is too low to provide vitamin D.204 The African American fatality over-representation was 5.6-fold in Wisconsin compared with 1.3-fold in Florida.204
+Kohlmieir performed a Mendelian randomization to test the effect of latitude (a proxy for vitamin D) on rates of African American COVID-19 deaths in the 22 reporting states with more than 15 African American deaths as of 16 April 2020, finding a strong relationship (r=0.427).(204) A correlational analysis found that excess mortality rates were significantly higher (r=0.435, p=0.02) in states with higher latitudes.(204) The highest excess mortality rates were all in states near or above 40° N, where UVB intensity in winter and spring is too low to provide vitamin D.(204) The African American fatality over-representation was 5.6-fold in Wisconsin compared with 1.3-fold in Florida.(204)

-Adding the proposed relationship between latitude and Covid-19 to knowledge that ozone filters the ultraviolet-B radiation the body requires to produce vitamin D, Alipio evaluated data from all 34 countries with April 2019 ozone data available on an open-access database.205 Kendall rank correlation test found that ozone concentration significantly (P<0.001) positive correlated with Covid-19 cases, but latitude and Covid-19 cases appeared to have no relationship.205
+Adding the proposed relationship between latitude and COVID-19 to knowledge that ozone filters the ultraviolet-B radiation the body requires to produce vitamin D, Alipio evaluated data from all 34 countries with April 2019 ozone data available on an open-access database.(205^p) Kendall rank correlation test found that ozone concentration significantly (P<0.001) positive correlated with COVID-19 cases, but latitude and COVID-19 cases appeared to have no relationship.(205^p)

-Recognizing the advantages of comparing cities within a single country with varied UV radiation, altitude, and weather patterns, such as consistent policies, culture, and genetic factors, Skutsch, et al., conducted a multiple regression analysis of data from 45 cities in Mexico, comparing the rate of increase in cumulative Covid-19 cases and fatalities.206 Despite extremely high Covid-19 population vulnerability rates, as of 3 May there had been only 3332 Covid-19 deaths and hospitals had not been overwhelmed.206 Even as late as 14 May, only hospitals in Mexico City were full; infection rates were increasing at a slower rate in Mexico than in many other countries.206 Data from January was included because, while UV light's sterilization effect would be immediate, physiologic vitamin D formation precedes its impact on infection and mortality rates.206 Skutsch, et al., found a negative relationship between rate of transmission and altitude (r=-0.354, p=0.014), but temperature, relative humidity, and latitude were insignificant.206 UV levels in January correlated a bit more strongly with transmission rates (r=-0.369, p=0.014) than UV levels during the transmission period (r=-0.32, p=0.032), supporting the hypothesis that the influence of UV is due to vitamin D rather than sterilization.206 In contrast, UV was only marginally associated with rates of mortalities.206 Mexico City's air pollution may have explained this.206 Surprisingly, altitude and UV levels were not significantly interrelated, but their combined effect accounted for 18% of transmission rate variation (p=0.0062).206 Data for 834 individuals scattered across 561 municipalities showed that lower altitude is a highly significant (r=-0.35, p=0.0005) predictor of vitamin D levels, perhaps influenced by the high levels of UV light in coastal cities and the cooler climate of higher altitude cities leading to more clothing coverage.206
+Recognizing the advantages of comparing cities within a single country with varied UV radiation, altitude, and weather patterns, such as consistent policies, culture, and genetic factors, Skutsch, et al., conducted a multiple regression analysis of data from 45 cities in Mexico, comparing the rate of increase in cumulative COVID-19 cases and fatalities.(206) Data from January was included because, while UV light's sterilization effect would be immediate, physiologic vitamin D formation precedes its impact on infection and mortality rates.
+(206^p) Skutsch, et al., found a negative relationship between rate of transmission and altitude (r=-0.354, p=0.014), but temperature, relative humidity, and latitude were insignificant.(206°) UV levels in January correlated a bit more strongly with transmission rates (r=-0.369, p=0.014) than UV levels during the transmission period (r=-0.32, p=0.032), supporting the hypothesis that the influence of UV is due to vitamin D rather than sterilization.
+(206) In contrast, UV was only marginally associated with rates of mortalities.
+(206°) Mexico City's air pollution may have explained this.(206) Surprisingly, altitude and UV levels were not significantly interrelated, but their combined effect accounted for 18% of transmission rate variation (p=0.0062).(206^p) Data for 834 individuals scattered across 561 municipalities showed that lower altitude is a highly significant (r=-0.35, p=0.0005) predictor of vitamin D levels, perhaps influenced by the high levels of UV light in coastal cities and the cooler climate of higher altitude cities leading to more clothing coverage.(206°)

-Noting that all five US states with fatalities greater than 5000 and four of the five states with cases over 90,000 are in latitudes above 37° N, Li, et al., used latitude as an indicator to evaluate the relationship between sunlight, vitamin D, and Covid-19 case and death rates per 1000,000 population.207 Aggregate data (22 Jan - 23 May 2020) showed that states in latitudes above 37° N, when compared with states at lower latitudes, had significantly higher case rates (702 vs 255/100K) and death rates (43 vs 11 deaths/100K) (p<0.001).207 The higher case rates were not attributable to higher test rates.207 The authors suggested sunlight and vitamin D as the explanation, calling for studies to evaluate the impact of vitamin D on the prevention of Covid-19.207
+Noting that all five US states with fatalities greater than 5000 and four of the five states with cases over 90,000 are in latitudes above 37°N, Li, et al., used latitude as an indicator to evaluate the relationship between sunlight, vitamin D, and COVID-19 case and death rates per 1000,000 population.(207^p) Aggregate data (22 Jan - 23 May 2020) showed that states in latitudes above 37°N , when compared with states at lower latitudes, had significantly higher case rates (702 vs 255/100K) and death rates (43 vs 11 deaths/100K) (p<0.001).(207) The higher case rates were not attributable to higher test rates.(207^p) The authors suggested sunlight and vitamin D as the explanation, calling for studies to evaluate the impact of vitamin D on the prevention of COVID- $19.(207^p)$